rezan83/context_api_task1/README.md

 ## Requirements

-- delete all props
+- delete useState
-- Use Context API instead
+- Use useReducer instead
 - The app should still be able to change theme by clicking on Navbar icon

 ## Consider this

-- make a store folder/file to create the context
+- make your reducer function responsible of changing theme logic
-- try not to change variable and functions names
+- make initial state object and put it along with the reducer as arguments for useReducer
-- wrap the parts that need the context with provider
+- your toggleTheme function should be only responsible of dispatching the action
-- consume the context in the components with the correspondent hook
+- you don't need to change any component except App

 ## Available Scripts